 - How did Denmark's treatment of returning victims of war and their property differ from most other countries?
 What do you think accounts for this difference? - What is survivor guilt?
 How does Hana reconcile her existence and purpose after losing her family and surviving the Holocaust? - What was the Displaced Persons Act and how did it help Hana? - How did Hana's experiences during the Holocaust shape her response to the racism she encountered in Cincinnati?
-How does she reconcile the idea that strangers in Denmark saved her during the war, but her own family rejected her for befriending a black man? - How did segregation and racism in the U.S. conflict with the ideals Americans were fighting for abroad?
+How does she reconcile the idea that strangers in Denmark saved her during the war, but her own family rejected her for befriending a black man? - What does Rabbi Melchior mean when he says "our senses are limited...we can only see up to a certain distance and no more." - How did segregation and racism in the U.S. conflict with the ideals Americans were fighting for abroad?
 How do you think it felt for black people serving overseas to return to the U.S. after WWII? - Rachael says that Hana's diaries are "literature of the past" that each tell a different story?
-What are the key messages you take away from Hana's stories?
+Why does Rachael think Hana would tell her, "You know enough of the story.
+Why not care about something else?" - What are the key messages you take away from Hana's stories?
 Why is it important to pass stories and memories from one generation to the next?